carpentries-lab/python-aos-lesson/episodes/08-defensive.md

 {: .error}

-In this case we've chosen to raise a `ValueError`, but we could pick any of the [builtin error types](https://docs.python.org/3/library/exceptions.html#exception-hierarchy) (including just a generic `Exception`) or define our own custom error type.
+In this case we've chosen to raise a `ValueError`, but we could pick any of the [builtin exception types](https://docs.python.org/3/library/exceptions.html#exception-hierarchy) (including just a generic `Exception`) or define our own [custom exception class](https://towardsdatascience.com/how-to-define-custom-exception-classes-in-python-bfa346629bca).

 In the context of our `plot_precipitation_climatology.py` script, we currently multiply our data by 86400 regardless of what the input units are.